 Written and Directed by Mark Hartley

-Electric Boogaloo is cut in the docu- tainment style that mixes fast dialogue bites with film clips, with clever animations to punch up transitions.
-The showbiz docu The Kid Stays in the Picture pioneered this technique, pushing the graphics to the forefront; with all the splashy, trashy visuals of the Cannon films themselves to draw upon, Boogaloo has no need to hype a studio that’s all flash and glam from the get-go.
+Electric Boogaloo is edited in the docu-tainment style that mixes fast dialogue bites and film clips with clever animations to punch up transitions.
+The showbiz docu The Kid Stays in the Picture pioneered this technique, pushing the graphics to the forefront; with all the splashy, trashy visuals of the Cannon films to draw upon, Boogaloo has no need to hype a studio that’s all flash and glam from the get-go.
 Viewers that know only about the up-chuck Cannon output of Chucks Norris and Bronson will be thoroughly entertained, if not outright shocked.

-The key to the docu is a brief audio bite by actor Elliot Gould, who mentions ‘the stories that get told’ about Menahem and Yoram – that are unwise to repeat.
+The key to the docu is a brief audio bite by actor Elliot Gould, who mentions that some stories about Menahem and Yoram are unwise to repeat.
 Electric Boogaloo stays reasonably civil, limiting its indictment overlook of Cannon’s business practices to what’s on the official record.
 The crazier rumors aren’t needed — the bare facts are enough to convict.

 One point that Electric Boogaloo misses was that Menahem Golan was yet another acolyte of Roger Corman, when Corman went to the continent to shoot The Wild Racers.
 Menahem proved fantastic at getting things done cheap or for free, surely bamboozling everybody on the Formula One racing circuit.
 Corman singled him out for praise… and it’s unclear who was teaching who.
 I have a feeling that Roger was probably better at following through with handshake deals — people who worked for him might grouse about the conditions they had accepted, but few if any ever said Roger had reneged on any arrangement.
 If trade reports and filmmaker complaints are true, breaking promises and cutting corners appears to have been an unchanging Cannon attribute.